lfrati/paircosine/README.md

 # Note

-Given N vectors of size K compute the (N,N) pairwise cosine distance matrix.
 This repo contains both numpy and numba/CUDA versions of the pairwise cosine distance matrix calculation.
 But numpy is already _blazingly_ fast so the cuda version is provided mostly for inspiration.
 Our numpy version is very similar to sklearn's [metrics.pairwise.cosine_distances](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.pairwise.cosine_distances.html) but slightly faster.
-Sklearn's one has some extra nicities that our simplified version has not.
+Sklearn's one has some extra nicities that our simplified version does not have.

 ```bash
 > python flops.py # On Macbook pro M1 Max